AdguardTeam/AdGuardHome/HACKING.md

  ###  <a id="code" href="#code">Code</a>

  *  Always `recover` from panics in new goroutines.
 Preferably in the very first statement.
-If all you want there is a log message, use `agherr.LogPanic`.
+If all you want there is a log message, use `log.OnPanic`.

  *  Avoid `fallthrough`.
 It makes it harder to rearrange `case`s, to reason about the code, and also to switch the code to a handler approach, if that